EBay study questions value of Google's main ad service

-SAN FRANCISCO, March 12 (Reuters) - EBay Inc, operator of one of the largest online marketplaces, questioned the value of Google Inc’s main advertising service in a recent study.
+SAN FRANCISCO (Reuters) - EBay Inc, operator of one of the largest online marketplaces, questioned the value of Google Inc’s main advertising service in a recent study.

 EBay, one of the biggest Internet advertisers, released a study on Friday examining whether the paid search ads it bought on Google and that show up to the right of search results were worth the investment.